How to Spend a Magical 3 Days in Seville (2024)

 Bonus: Sadly, at time of writing the Museo del Inquisicion was closed but I’m hopeful it’ll open its doors again

-📌 Brief History: This cathedral was designated a UNESCO World Heritage Site in 1987.
-It is apparently the largest Gothic cathedral in the world and well worth your time (although my son, who went on a school trip recently would vehemently disagree!).
+This cathedral was designated a UNESCO World Heritage Site in 1987.
+It is the largest Gothic cathedral in the world and well worth your time (although my son, who went on a school trip recently would vehemently disagree!).

 Much like Córdoba’s famous Mezquita, this cathedral began life as a mosque.
 It was converted into a cathedral after the Christians took Seville.
 The cathedral we see today was completed in 1506.
 There are many famous artworks to be spotted while exploring the cathedral including works by Goya and Murrillo.
-It is said that Christopher Columbus is buried here but people don’t seem to know where.
+Look out for Christopher Columbus’ extravagant resting place here too.

 Did you know?
 The Giralda tower is not ascended with steps but instead with ramps.
-Great if your knees don’t love stairs!
 There are thirty-five ramps that are all wide enough for the Sultan to ride a horse to the top!!
-True story.
+The views are as magnificent as you might imagine.

 📌 You can even book a virtual tour around the cathedral from the comfort of your own home!